Chapter 2: Features of Connective and Binding Interactions

 The Wholeness of Bonds

-For example, in the case of a proton and an electron, it becomes evident that they are bound together in an atom when an external force that should affect them individually affects the atom as a whole instead.
+For example, in the case of a proton and an electron, it becomes evident that they are bound together in an atom when an external force that should move them individually moves the atom as a whole instead.

-A bond may thus participate in external interactions as a single object in its own right, while a connective always participates in external interactions as the collection of its individual objects.
-The objects of a connective may appear to respond as a group when their responses are similar, but they do not respond as a single object.
+A bond may thus participate in an external interaction as a single object in its own right, while a connective always participates in external interactions as the collection of its individual objects.
+The objects of a connective may appear to respond as a group when they all respond to the interaction, but the response of each will be different - they do not all respond (approximately) uniformly as they would if they constituted a single object.
 The participating objects of a connective are free to respond without constraint and so always respond individually.

-Since a bond may participate in an external interaction as a single object in its own right, any object may in fact be a bond.
+Since a bond may participate in an external interaction as a single object in its own right, any object may itself be a bond.
 Protons, for example, are bonds of quarks utilizing the strong nuclear force for their binding.

 Bonds can be Disrupted